DDDASHXD/expressr/README.md

 #### Params

-Like with the perenthesis folders, you can wrap your file name in brackets to get a param.
+Like with the parentheses folders, you can wrap your file name in brackets to get a param.
 I'll create a new folder file called `test/[test].ts`.
-In this case the param varable will be called test.
+In this case the param variable will be called test.
 Here's the folder structure:

 ```
 routes/